sul-dlss-labs/estimation/0001-cloud-resource-deployment.md

 ## Description

-* **WHAT**: A workflow by which a developer can deploy, to the staging or production environment, lambdas or containers
+* **WHAT**: A workflow by which a developer can deploy, to the Amazon Web Services (AWS) staging or production environment, lambdas or containers
 * **WHO**: Aaron Collier and Justin Littman
 * **WHEN**: March 28th, 2019
 * **WHY**:
   * To make this a parallel workflow to how we interact with on premises resources (i.e. capistrano)
-  * To reduce the possibility that staging and production code can be accidentally deployed or rolled back.
+  * To reduce the possibility that an unexpected version of code is deployed to staging or production

 ## Scope Assumptions / Constraints